-The required parameters "variant" and "bitresolution" MUST be included in the SDP "a=fmtp" attribute and MUST follow the delivery-method that applies.
+The required parameters "variant" and "bitresolution" MUST be included in the SDP "a=fmtp" attribute.

-The optional parameters "stereo-channel-pairs", "embeddedautosync-channels", "embedded-aux-channels", and "maxptime" when present, MUST be included in the SDP "a=fmtp" attribute and MUST follow the delivery-method that applies.
+The optional parameters "stereo-channel-pairs", "embeddedautosync-channels", "embedded-aux-channels" when present, MUST be included in the SDP "a=fmtp" attribute.

-The parameter "ptime", when present, goes in a separate SDP attribute field and is signalled as "a=ptime:<value>", where <value> is the number of millseconds of audio represented by one RTP packet.
+The parameter "ptime", when present, goes in a separate SDP attribute field and is signalled as "a=ptime:<value>", where <value> is the number of milliseconds of audio represented by one RTP packet.
 See Section 6 of [RFC4566].